-a) Have the executing judicial authorities of your Member State had any cases in which the time limits of 60 and/or 90 days could not be observed, because the information contained in the EAW was insufficient to decide on the execution of the EAW?
+- a) Have the executing judicial authorities of your Member State had any cases in which the time limits of 60 and/or 90 days could not be observed, because the information contained in the EAW was insufficient to decide on the execution of the EAW?
 If so, please state the decision taken by the executing judicial authority.

-b) Is recent statistical data available concerning compliance with the time limits by the authorities of your Member State?
+As indicated when replying to Q41, in 2019 22 EAWs and in 2020 a number of 2 have been refused due to the lack of additional information.
+Even in such cases the time limits if FD on EAW have been observed. - b) Is recent statistical data available concerning compliance with the time limits by the authorities of your Member State?
+No statistics in terms of "compliance" by Romanian authorities, as issuing or executing authorities, are available.